mnot/I-D/draft-nottnick-ietf-decisions.md

 ## Deciding Trade-offs {#tradeoffs}

-Some decisions have no option that is free of well-founded objections.
+Some consensus decisions have no option that is free of well-founded objections.
 Upholding every such objection would prevent the group from deciding anything.
 Here the consensus caller needs to weigh the options against each other.

 Evaluating a trade-off requires being concrete about who is affected and how.
 Use cases are the usual vehicle for this: they make the consequences of each option legible, and an objection that cannot be tied to any use case is difficult to weigh.
 An objection is not weakened by raising a use case that the group had not previously considered; the group should determine whether that use case is within its scope, and if it is, weigh it alongside the others.